+We collected over 50,000 hours of data between 2005-2008, and we successfully stored, processed, and initiated analysis of this information.
+Our preliminary results indicate that this method is an invaluable source of information about species passing and stopping over on DoD lands and that this method is widely applicable to monitoring target species of concern.
+We recorded over 200 species automatically using these acoustic methods.
+We also proved that the concept of target species monitoring using automated acoustic devices is robust and cost-effective.
 We have outlined problems and constraints that we encountered in developing and applying hardware and software technologies, including the needs for data storage and the need for equity in the resources required for collection and analysis processes.
-We suggest several areas to improve our data acquisition, collection and analysis, to expand our research, and to form partnership that will further bolster the use of this technology - these include refining criteria for local attributes at deployment sites to minimize noise contamination, adjusting software parameters for detection of signals of interest, expanding the range of studies that apply acoustic monitoring, and transferring information among interested DoD users.
+We suggest several future areas to improve our data collection and analysis, to expand our research, and to form partnership that will further bolster the use of this technology - these include refining criteria for local attributes at deployment sites to minimize noise contamination, adjusting software parameters for detection of signals of interest, expanding the range of studies that apply acoustic monitoring, and transferring information among interested DoD users.